SQLAlchemy 2.0 Documentation

 use, as well as if no SQLAlchemy typing objects are present.
 There are

-observed scenarios where Oracle may sends incomplete or ambiguous information
+observed scenarios where Oracle Database may send incomplete or ambiguous

-about the numeric types being returned, such as a query where the numeric types
+information about the numeric types being returned, such as a query where the

-are buried under multiple levels of subquery.
-The type handlers do their best
+numeric types are buried under multiple levels of subquery.
+The type handlers

-to make the right decision in all cases, deferring to the underlying cx_Oracle
+do their best to make the right decision in all cases, deferring to the

-DBAPI for all those cases where the driver can make the best decision.
+underlying cx_Oracle DBAPI for all those cases where the driver can make the

 When no typing objects are present, as when executing plain SQL strings, a